bentoml/BentoML/docs/source/concepts.rst

 PyPI Packages
 ^^^^^^^^^^^^^

-Python PyPI package is the most common type of dependencies.
+Python PyPI package is the most common type of dependency.
 BentoML provides a mechanism that automatically figures out the PyPI packages required by your BentoService python class, simply use the :code:`infer_pip_packages=True` option.

 .. code-block:: python